 1937 Though it has been moribund for several years, Vaudeville is officially declared dead today, as Variety merges its "vaudeville" and "nite clubs" sections for the first time ever.
 The entertainment newspaper explains that "the vaudeville department has lately been particularly difficult to fill up."

 1949 Irving Berlin tries to recreate the success of Annie Get Your Gun by reassembling the creative team for a musical about the sculptor who created the Statue of Liberty.
-Despite direction by Moss Hart and choreography by Jerome Robbins, Miss Liberty will run a disappointing 308 performances, but will produce a modest hit tune in "Let's Take an Old-Fashioned Walk."
+Despite direction by Moss Hart and choreography by Jerome Robbins, Miss Liberty runs a disappointing 308 performances, but produces a modest hit tune in "Let's Take an Old-Fashioned Walk."

-1998 Trevor Nunn's staging of Henrik Ibsen's An Enemy of the People begins tonight at Los Angeles' Ahmanson Theatre.
+1998 Trevor Nunn's staging of Henrik Ibsen's An Enemy of the People begins at Los Angeles' Ahmanson Theatre.
 The Royal National Theatre production starring Ian McKellen tells the story of a Norwegian doctor's attempt to expose a scandal in which the local baths are dangerously contaminated.
-The production used the new version by Christopher Hampton.
+The production's script is a new version by Christopher Hampton.

 2010 Harry Connick, Jr. In Concert on Broadway begins a limited 15-performance run at the Neil Simon Theatre.
 The evening highlights songs from Connick, Jr.'s album "Your Songs," including "The Way You Look Tonight," "Some Enchanted Evening," "Close to You," "Who Can I Turn To?," and "Smile."

-2012 Celeste Holm, a theatre and film actress who, through a small but select collection of indelible mid-20th century stage and cinema performances, achieved the somewhat legendary status in show business circles, dies at age 95.
+2012 Celeste Holm, a theatre and film actor who, through a small but select collection of indelible mid-20th century stage and cinema performances, achieved the somewhat legendary status in show business circles, dies at age 95.
 Perhaps best known as Karen Richards in All About Eve and for creating the role of Ado Annie in Oklahoma!, Holm appeared in over twenty Broadway productions including performances as Anna in The King and I, Mame in Mame, Evalina in Bloomer Girl, and Anna Christopherson in Anna Christie.

 2015 The Encores!
 Off-Center staging of Andrew Lippa's The Wild Party, starring Sutton Foster and Steven Pasquale, begins performances at New York City Center.
 Lippa revises his musical for the occasion, including adding a new song for the character of Queenie (played by Foster), called "A Happy Ending."